drewm27/speakerrankings/small-medium-size-pages/Doss+E–Go+II.md

 share-description: "The Doss E–Go II ranks #124 out of 129 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Doss E–Go II ranks #124 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/).
+The Doss E–Go II ranks #124 out of 129 total [Medium Size Portable Bluetooth Speakers](/small-medium-size/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #124 Doss E–Go II
 - Negatives: Horribly bad unless turned up, still not great